ploomber/doc/doc/user-guide/github.md

 ![](../static/github/logs.png)

-If the workflow template has been updated you will notified the same in the logs:
+If the workflow template has been updated you will be notified the same in the logs:

 ![](../static/github/workflow-update.png)